Atlantic spotted dolphin: Description

 The coloring of the Atlantic spotted dolphin varies enormously as it grows, and is usually classified into age-dependent phases known as two-tone, speckled, mottled, and fused.
 Calves are a fairly uniform gray-white, with one or no spots.
 When they are weaned, speckling occurs, typically between 3 and 4 years and lasting for an average of 5 years.
 A juvenile is considered mottled when it develops merging gray and white spots on the dorsal surface and black spots on the ventral surface.
 This usually happens between age 8 or 9.
 A fused pattern is reached when dark and white spots are on both the ventral and dorsal sides.
 As the animal matures, the spots become denser and spread until the body appears black with white spots at full maturation.

 In comparison to other dolphin species, the Atlantic spotted dolphin is medium-sized.
 Newborn calves are about 35–43 in long, while adults can reach a length of 2.26 m and a weight of 140 kg in males, and 2.29 m and 130 kg in females.

 Compared to the much smaller pantropical spotted dolphin, the Atlantic spotted dolphin is more robust.
 It shares its habitat with the pantropical spotted dolphin and the bottlenose dolphin.

 The species exhibits a range of about ten different vocalizations, including whistles, buzzes, squawks and barks, each corresponding with different behaviors.

 Behavior

-Atlantic spotted dolphins are extremely gregarious animals, which gather in complex social groups of 5-15, often in mixed groups with common bottlenose dolphins.
+Atlantic spotted dolphins are extremely gregarious animals, which gather in complex social groups of 5–15, often in mixed groups with common bottlenose dolphins.
 They are fast swimmers and known for their bow-riding and long, shallow leaping behaviors.
 Their mating system consists of one male mating with several females, and the pod is highly protective over pregnant females.
-The dolphin’s gestational period is ~11 months, and the mother cares for its calf for up to 5 years, with the help of the rest of her group.
+The dolphin's gestational period is ~11 months, and the mother cares for its calf for up to 5 years, with the help of the rest of her group.

 These animals are cooperative hunters that hunt in groups at night.
 They strategically encircle their prey, which consists mostly of small fish, benthic invertebrates, and cephalopods such as squid.
 They can dive to depths of up to 60 m and can stay beneath the surface for up to 10 minutes at a time.
+When showing aggression towards other species, these dolphins make use of more contact behaviors such as biting and chasing than when being aggressive towards members of their species, in which they usually rely on display behaviors.